Jacob Pace

-Jacob Pace (born September 6, 1998) is an Internet entrepreneur.
-He is the founder and CEO of Pace, a product studio that develops technology to support creators.
+Jacob Pace (born September 6, 1998) is an American Internet entrepreneur and media executive.
+He is the founder and CEO of Pace & Co., a social media and influencer marketing agency.

-He is also the founder of Flighthouse, a short-form digital content studio which was acquired by Create Music Group in 2016.
+He founded Flighthouse, a short-form digital content studio, within Create Music Group, serving as its CEO until departing the company in 2021.

+Early life

+Pace was born in El Paso, Texas.
+At age 14, he started a YouTube channel to promote music he was producing.

 Career

-Pace was born in El Paso, Texas.
-He started his first company, a YouTube channel, when he was 14 years old to promote music that he was producing.
-In 2015, Pace was recruited by Create Music Group after he graduated high school to run business development in Los Angeles, California.
-He moved to Los Angeles, California, at 16 years of age.
+In 2015, Pace was recruited by Create Music Group after he graduated high school.
+He moved to Los Angeles, California at age 16.

-In 2016, Pace identified digital media brand Flighthouse and led the acquisition at Create Music Group.
+In 2016, Pace founded Flighthouse as a content studio within Create Music Group.
+As CEO of Flighthouse, Pace grew the brand to more than 27 million followers and over one billion views per month.

 In 2021, Pace was hired by Pearpop, a creator marketplace co-founded by Guy Oseary to be their Chief Strategy Officer.

-In 2023, Pace founded Pace, product studio that develops technology to support creators.
+In 2023, Pace founded Pace & Co., a social media and influencer marketing agency.